-European aid arguably also increasingly targets the political framework, instead of project levels, with how it gives aid ('modalities').
-Increasingly, the own responsibility of partner countries is emphasised, and has been since more than 10 or 15 years ago (cf. Grimm 2003).
-The Commission is trying to create incentives for partners, rewarding good performers rather than punishing bad performers with sanctions.
-Also linked to the political dimension of the EU external relations were changes in the EU's aid modalities, as well as its planning and evaluation.
-With regard to modalities, the Commission has consistently built up its use of budget support.
-While in 1999 budget support accounted for roughly 8% of communitarised development cooperation, this share grew to 20% until 2003.
+With regard to using country public financial management systems, the Commission has consistently built up its use of budget support.
+While in 1999 budget support accounted for roughly 8 % of communitarised development cooperation, this share grew to 20 % up to 2003.
 In ACP states, the share of budget support was at one third (EU Commission 2004) - and a share of half of all EU aid to ACP states is meant to be delivered via this modality, as stated in the EU Africa strategy.
 When it comes to discussions about budget support, the Commission has become a lead agency to promote its use and thus appears to have overcome its timidity in international discussions.

-By the introduction of innovative features, the Commission has attempted to accommodate for a results-oriented approach to performance assessment, while safeguarding a high level of predictability of financial flows.
+With the introduction of innovative features, the Commission has attempted to accommodate a results-oriented approach to performance assessment while safeguarding a high level of predictability of financial flows.
 General budget support by the European Commission is given in two tranches, one fixed and one variable.
 A fixed tranche is paid if basic conditions for budget support are given.
-There are no general rules on the proportions of fixed or variable tranches; the allocation of shares is meant to balance the need for incentives on results with the need for macro-support predictability; often the first tranche amounts to 70% of the overall support.
+There are no general rules on the proportions of fixed or variable tranches.
+The allocation of shares is meant to balance the need for incentives for results with the need for macro-support predictability.
+Often the first tranche amounts to 70 % of the overall support.
 The second, variable tranche is disbursed as an incentive in the case of successes.
 While the fixed tranche is either fully given or withheld, the variable tranche allows for a gradual release of funding, depending on the achievement of targets for specific indicators agreed upon in the Performance Assessment Framework (PAF).
 For both mechanisms, general conditionalities according to the Cotonou Agreement apply, i.e. essential elements in the agreement have to be respected, such as human rights, democratic rule and the rule of law.
 Success is measured according to standards in public budgeting and to previously agreed indicators measuring improvements in social services (cf. Schmidt 2005; also: European Court of Auditors 2005).
 The variable tranche consists of two components.
 One looks at public finance management (and follows efficiency indicators), while the other emphasizes social service delivery (and hence follows outcome indicators).
 At the time of the preparation of the financing proposal, agreement is reached between the European Commission and government on what performance indicators are to be used, and for which disbursement periods.
 Agreements normally cover three years.
 Indicators are selected on a case-by-case basis.
 However, the Commission believes in a focus on outcomes, with the idea that this leaves policy space for the government to define its own policy actions with which to meet the targets.
 The aim is to use PRSPs and Annual Performance Reviews (at times conducted jointly with the recipient country) to work towards a single framework of conditions or indicators with other donors providing policy-related budget support.
 This can lead to tensions between the principles of ownership and external demands.
-With the two tranches, Commission wants to avoid 'stop-go' funding, which would inhibit reliable planning of partner countries and thus is considered to have a negative impact on the effectiveness of aid.
+With the two tranches, Commission wants to avoid 'stopgo' funding, which would inhibit reliable planning of partner countries and thus is considered to have a negative impact on the effectiveness of aid.
 And additionally, the Commission has created an incentive for more political dialogue on programme implementation with the introduction of its second tranche.